Political views and activism of Rage Against the Machine: 2010 activism and censorship in Brazil

 On October 9, 2010, RATM made its first gig in Brazil and played at the music festival SWU Music & Arts in Itu.
-Despite sound problems and some flaws in the organization of the event, the first show on Brazilian soil had a major impact and has received good reviews.
+Despite sound problems and some flaws in the organization of the event, the first show on Brazilian soil had a major impact and received good reviews.
 Morello wore the cap of the Landless Workers' Movement (known in Brazil simply as MST) during the performance of the song "Wake Up" and the band dedicated "People of the Sun" to that social movement.
 According to the Brazilian Independent Media Center and other alternative media news websites, the TV channel Multishow, which had announced that would broadcast the full concert, censored the broadcast cutting it short after only 35 minutes of its onset, at the exact moment when Morello put on a cap of the MST.
 Instead of RATM's performance, the channel aired the erotic television show "Sexytime" that was expected to air 1 hour 25 minutes later.

 The channel claimed that the broadcast was interrupted due to technical problems after the public invaded the restricted area of the shooting crew; it has been difficult to confirm which version is true.
 However, it is undisputed that the praise singer De la Rocha made of the Brazilian Landless Workers' Movement was omitted from the Multishow Channel broadcast, and censorship has occurred at least in this respect.
 On October 10 Morello stated on his Twitter account: "I understand the network cut away when I put on the PST hat.
 That means we're winning."
 And then corrected: "Of course that's MST, not PST.
 PST stands for Post São Paulo Triatholon."